allendavidsnook/allendavidsnook.github.io/_posts/2020-09-20-stm32cubeide-freertos-include-paths.md

-Edit: And, this is odd, on a subsequent &#8220;save&#8221; and &#8220;re-generate&#8221; the relative include paths that had been deleted were restored.
+Edit: And, this is odd, on a subsequent "save" and "re-generate" the relative include paths that had been deleted were restored.